OpenDataScotland/jkan/_organizations/nhs_dumfries_and_galloway.md

 ---
 schema: default
 title: NHS Dumfries and Galloway
-description: Health board for the NHS Dumfries and Galloway area
+description: Health board for the Dumfries and Galloway area
 logo: ''
 type:
 - Health board